Discover PSILCA – the new database for Social Life Cycle Assessment (S-LCA)!

 Therefore, PSILCA always strives to use the most current data available at the moment of data collection.
 Datasets are updated on a regular basis, typically once per year.
 Further, older values are reflected by a lower data quality indicators in order to consider the age of data even in the result.

-In the meantime, if you have any questions regarding PSILCA or Social LCA, just contact us by filling out the following form.
+If you have any questions regarding PSILCA or Social LCA, just contact us by filling out the form below.

 We are looking forward to hearing from you!